2000 United States presidential election in Louisiana

 The 2000 United States presidential election in Louisiana took place on November 7, 2000, and was part of the 2000 United States presidential election.
 Voters chose nine representatives, or electors to the Electoral College, who voted for president and vice president.

-Louisiana was won by George W. Bush (the Governor of neighbouring Texas) over incumbent Democratic vice president Al Gore. a dramatic swing from the statewide results in 1996 when Democratic President Bill Clinton carried the state with 52% of the vote and with a double-digit margin of victory.
+Louisiana was won by George W. Bush (the Governor of neighboring Texas) over incumbent Democratic vice president Al Gore, a dramatic swing from the statewide results in 1996 when Democratic President Bill Clinton carried the state with 52% of the vote and with a double-digit margin of victory.
 Bush won most of the parishes and congressional districts in the state.
 Bush dominated among the rural areas of the state.
 The only congressional district Gore won was the second district, which represents the very urban area of New Orleans.
 As of the 2024 presidential election, this is the last election in which St. Landry Parish, West Baton Rouge Parish, and Bienville Parish voted for the Democratic candidate, and the last election in which Louisiana was decided by a single-digit margin.

 In this election, Louisiana voted 8.2% to the right of the nation at-large.
 Louisiana was one of nine states won by Bush in the 2000 election that Clinton had carried in both preceding elections.